facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 Language executives will work with Police and Commercial Affairs Investigation / Criminal Investigation Officers to provide critical interpretation and translation support.

-You will need to have either GCE ‘A’ Level; or a Local polytechnic diploma in any discipline.
+You must have either a GCE ‘A’ Level or a local polytechnic diploma in any discipline.

 Appointment GradeGross Salary Range*